 - Can be installed with Unsupported Graphics Cards

-- A CPU (AMD/INTEL) with SSE4.1 Support: Without SSE4.1 Instruction set High Sierra won’t run
+- A CPU (AMD / INTEL) with SSE4.1 Support: Without SSE4.1 Instruction set High Sierra will not run

-- A Computer/Laptop purchased after the year 2011: High Sierra Zone Supports a vast range of Hardware but anyhow Apple dropped support for older Hardware so there is a possibility of Kernel Panics but it doesn’t mean that you can’t run but you have to try yourself.
+- A Computer / Laptop purchased after the year 2011: High Sierra Zone Supports a vast range of Hardware, but anyhow Apple dropped support for older Hardware so there is a possibility of Kernel Panics, but it does not mean that you cannot run but you have to try yourself.

-- An existing Windows computer/Mac/Hackintosh/Linux: This is the computer where you will download and set up High Sierra Zone.
+- An existing computer with Windows, Mac or Linux Operating System: This is the computer where you will download and set up the High Sierra Zone.
 The computer can run either Windows or macOS; both operating systems will work.

-- A Hackintosh-compatible computer with an empty hard drive: This is the computer where you will install macOS High Sierra.
+- A Hackintosh compatible computer with an empty hard drive: This is the computer where you will install macOS High Sierra.
 It can be the same computer as the one mentioned in the previous point.
-If your computer already has macOS installed, High Sierra Zone will just update macOS normally, without deleting any of your apps or files.macOS needs its own hard drive partition, a minimum of 10 GB of space is required, but at least 50 GB of space is recommended.
-It is preferred that you use a completely empty hard drive for this, but if your computer already has Windows installed on your hard drive, be sure to create an appropriate hard disk partition for macOS High Sierra by following Create a hard drive partition for macOS with Windows
+If your computer already has macOS installed, High Sierra Zone will update macOS normally, without deleting any of your apps or files. macOS High Sierra needs its own hard drive partition, a minimum of 10 GB of space is required, but at least 50 GB of space is recommended.
+It is preferred that you use an empty hard drive for this, but if your computer already has Windows installed on your hard drive, be sure to create an appropriate hard disk partition for macOS High Sierra by following Create a hard drive partition for macOS with Windows

-- Restore High Sierra.pkg (Free): If you’re using a Mac to set up High Sierra Zone, you need to Hackintosh Zone’s special “Restore High Sierra” app to write the disk image file onto your USB drive.
+- Restore High Sierra.pkg (Free): If you are using a Mac to set up High Sierra Zone, you need to Hackintosh Zone’s special “Restore High Sierra” app to write the disk image file onto your USB drive.

 - An empty USB drive (6 GB or larger): In this guide, you will write Hackintosh High Sierra Zone onto a USB drive, and boot your computer from that drive to install macOS High Sierra.
 The USB drive must be at least 6 GB in size.
 Since you will need to erase all of the files on the USB drive, make sure to back up its contents first.
-You can reuse this USB drive for normal stuff after you finish installing Sierra.
+You can reuse this USB drive for usual works after you finish installing High Sierra.

-- TransMac: ($48, 15-day free trial): If you’re using a Windows computer to set up High Sierra Zone, you need to use TransMac to write the disk image file onto your USB drive.
-You can just download the free trial.
+- TransMac: ($48, 15-day free trial): If you are using a Windows computer to set up High Sierra Zone, you need to use TransMac to write the disk image file onto your USB drive.
+You can download the free trial.

-Follow this step if you’re setting up Hackintosh High Sierra Zone on Windows (How to Create your High Sierra Zone USB drive from Mac).
+Follow this step if you are setting up Hackintosh High Sierra Zone on Windows (How to Create your High Sierra Zone USB drive from Mac).